CST BLOG: Lab Expectations

 “There are a lot of people and organizations who are doing things in different ways – we’re introducing new checks and balances on science.”

-The question is, though, are these new technologies, ideas and organisations enough to combat the huge complex system that is science, and the strong culture which is not easy to change?
+The question is, though, are these new technologies, ideas, and organizations enough to combat the huge, complex system that is science and the strong culture that is not easy to change?

-We touched on private companies and their role in science – discussing both the general skepticism from scientists around their motivations, but also arguing that it was Bayer who sounded the alarm on the reproducibility issues in cancer research.
-It is not a black and white issue.
+We touched on private companies and their role in science, discussing the general skepticism from scientists around their motivations but also arguing that it was Bayer who sounded the alarm on the reproducibility issues in cancer research.
+It is not a black-and-white issue.

 “When I’m talking about the replication crisis, what I mean is science done in a way that is not replicable because the experiments are not very valid.
 And they’re not valid because you’ve essentially replicated them poorly yourself.
 You cherry picked in some way, etcetera.
 It’s not that it’s not replicable because you’re not sharing enough about it.
 One of those things has an easy fix: one is a cultural effect and one is a technological effect.”

-Up next: We chat to the startups keen to make science more responsible using the power of the internet, and ask the question: can technology really be the answer?
+Up next: We chat with the startups keen to make science more responsible using the power of the internet and ask the question: Can technology really be the answer?

 Chris Sumner